Onshore activities in Antarctica to enjoy during your Polar Expedition

 Optional activities you can enjoy in Antarctica include kayaking, stand-up paddleboarding, snow-shoeing, hiking and climbing, cross-country skiing, snorkeling and diving, field photography and camping.
 Even cold-water swimming is making an appearance on one itinerary!
 All of the above is on top of the regular Zodiac cruises and landings, with time ashore to admire Antarctic wildlife and scenery.
 There’s something for everyone, so there’s no need to spend the entire duration of your polar expedition on board!

 Antarctic Wildlife viewing

-From the ship and on very many landings, you will have the opportunity to see whales, seals, penguins, sea birds, and many other species of wildlife from a completely unique vantage point.
+From the ship and on very many landings, you will have the opportunity to see animals in Antarctica such as, whales, seals, penguins, sea birds, and many other species of wildlife from a completely unique vantage point.
 It’s an incredible experience and honour to watch them in their natural habitat.
 The diverse sea life of the Southern Ocean draws researchers, explorers, nature lovers, and photographers from all around the world.

 Kayaking in Antarctica

 One of the most popular onshore activities is kayaking.
 There’s nothing quite like paddling out in the peaceful Antarctic waters.
-The rugged snow-capped mountains, pristine stark-white shorelines, sublime glaciers and formidable icebergs, varying hues of brilliant blue waters… Polar Kayaking is an amazing way to slip into the white and blue beauty of the quiet oceans around you and discover things from an unique perspective.
-Paddling in small groups with expert guides, glide between ice floes, brash ice and icebergs dotted with wildlife.
-All equipment is supplied and you do not need to be an expert paddler, however some prior paddling experience is recommended.
+The rugged snow-capped mountains, pristine stark-white shorelines, sublime glaciers, and formidable icebergs, varying hues of brilliant blue waters… Polar Kayaking is an amazing way to slip into the white and blue beauty of the quiet oceans around you and discover things from a unique perspective.
+Paddling in small groups with expert guides, glide between ice floes, brash ice, and icebergs dotted with wildlife.
+All equipment is supplied and you do not need to be an expert paddler, however, some prior paddling experience is recommended.